-WHEN Harry Kane was in dispute with Tottenham Hotspur a year or so ago, people pointed to his lack of medals as a Spurs player.
-The club hasn’t won anything in Kane’s time, indeed you have to go back to 2008 for their last trophy.
-Players often claim their desire to leave a club is based on the desire to “win things” and as Kane headed towards 30, you can understand his anxiety about ending his peak years without some sort of bauble to place in his cabinet at Chez Kane.
+HARRY KANE has broken Tottenham Hotspur’s scoring record, no mean feat when you have Jimmy Greaves and Martin Chivers in the same list.
+Kane deserves credit for this remarkable achievement, but no sooner had he netted his latest goal, people were talking about his lack of medals.
+Spurs haven’t won anything in Kane’s time, indeed you have to go back to 2008 for their last trophy.
+Players often claim their desire to leave a club is based on the desire to “win things” and as Kane heads towards 30, you can understand any anxiety about ending his peak years without some sort of bauble to place in his cabinet at Chez Kane.

 Zlatan Ibrahomovic has 12 league titles to his name, from the Netherlands, Italy, Spain and France.
 Bayern’s Thomas Müller has 11 Bundesliga medals, while Paco Gento of Real won 12 La Ligas with Real Madrid.
 Johan Cruyff won 10 league titles, along with seven domestic cups and three European Cups.
 He was a league champion with three different clubs: Ajax, Barcelona and Feyenoord.
 Kenny Dalglish won 23 major medals in his playing career, including 10 league titles with Celtic and Liverpool.
-Play for the top clubs and you win medals.
+Play for the top clubs and you win medals – just ask Phil Neal, Liverpool’s full back, who won seven league titles, four European Cups, four league cups and the UEFA Cup, along with 50 England caps.

 Some players, unfortunately, play the role of big fish at a club less equipped to winning major honours on a regular basis.
 Tom Finney and Stanley Matthews, two of the wizards of the wing, won praise week-by-week and were mainstays of the England team.
 Finney was a Preston North End player from 1946 to 1960, he won 76 caps for England but never won a major honour.
 Matthews won 54 caps during a career that saw him play for Stoke City and Blackpool.
 His only honour was the FA Cup in 1953.
 Both these players earned their place in football history because they were truly great at what they did.